Discover the Rich History of the Dutch TT at Assen: From Grand Prix Champions to Legendary Circuit Changes

 The devil said Thursday, “If we’re not quick here, we won’t be anywhere.”.
 Until recent years, the Dutch traced fluid not favoring the engines (it is still the Honda 600cc engine which holds the record in Moto2!), it benefited until 2021 to the M1 which exploited its high speed of passage in curve.
 If the main characteristic of the circuit is still true, Ducati has made enormous progress on the turning of its Desmosedici, to the point of nullifying the traditional advantage of Iwata.
 Ducati has won two MotoGP™ victories, those of Casey Stoner in 2008 and Francis Bagnaia in 2022 ahead Marco Bezzecchiand therefore remains the favorite for this 74th edition.

 Anecdotally, the 1975 Dutch TT 500cc race is the only premier class Grand Prix race where the first two riders to cross the line were credited with the same race time.
-Barry Sheene et James Augustine finished so close together that the timekeepers at the time, who used manual timing with an accuracy of 0.1 seconds, could not decide between them.
+Barry Sheene et James Augustine finished so close together that the timekeepers at the time, who used manual timing with an accuracy of 0.1 seconds, might not decide between them.

 Iker Lecuona et Stefan Bradl are there to replace Joan Mir et Alex Rins wounded, Lorenzo Savadori is wildcard for Aprilia, while Michelin provides a hard front tire with a new compound.